 Another cool option is the Luna Suitcase Amp which can run off a 9V battery or an AC adapter.
 The “suitcase” design is very unique and charming.
 The amp opens up and allows you to store the AC adapter inside, making traveling with a ukulele a breeze.

-If you’ve decided all these electroncis aren’t for you and you’re more interested in a standard ukulele, check out our best ukuleles for beginners article, or you may be interested in our best travel ukuleles which are made to be mobile and tough enough to withstand a long journey.
+If you’ve decided all these electronics aren’t for you and you’re more interested in a standard ukulele, check out our Best Ukuleles for Beginners article, or you may be interested in our Best Travel Ukuleles which are made to be mobile and tough enough to withstand a long journey.